Snowflyt/hkt-core/README.md

 type MapOnSig = Sig<MapOn<string[]>>; // => (f: (x: string) => unknown) => unknown[]
 ```

-It’s worth noting that **`U`** is widened to **`unknown`** in the **`MapOn`** example.
+It’s worth noting that `U` is widened to `unknown` in the `MapOn` example.
 This is a limitation of TypeScript’s type inference system, and you’ll encounter the same issue if you define similar non-type-level `flip` and `curry2` functions in TypeScript.
 We provide this example for demonstration purposes, but in real-world scenarios, manually creating curried versions for the two different argument orders is generally a better choice.

 ### Tips for creating and managing your type-level functions

-**hkt-core** is a _core_ library that provides essential utilities for type-level programming in TypeScript, but it doesn’t come with many built-in type-level functions out of the box.
-We’ve shown some examples of useful type-level functions in the previous sections, and you might create your own toolkit with a lot of useful type-level functions based on **hkt-core**.
+hkt-core is a _core_ library that provides essential utilities for type-level programming in TypeScript, but it doesn’t come with many built-in type-level functions out of the box.
+We’ve shown some examples of useful type-level functions in the previous sections, and you might create your own toolkit with a lot of useful type-level functions based on hkt-core.
 Below are some tips for creating and managing your type-level functions effectively.

 First, while it might seem appealing, we don’t recommend creating auto-currying type-level functions like those in [HOTScript](https://github.com/gvergnaud/HOTScript).
 TypeScript cannot reliably identify whether a function is partially applied or not (see [a discussion about TypeScript support in Ramda’s repository](https://github.com/ramda/ramda/issues/2976#issuecomment-706475091)), and this applies to type-level functions as well.
 Instead, we recommend manually creating curried functions, similar to how [fp-ts](https://github.com/gcanti/fp-ts) handles currying.

 Another challenge is how to manage different variants of the same type-level function — such as the simple generic version, the type-level function version, and the type-level function template version.
 A useful strategy is to apply different suffixes to distinguish between these variants.
-For example, **`Map`**, **`Map$`**, and **`Map$$`**, where the number of **`$`** indicates the number of arguments the returned type-level function accepts:
+For example, `Map`, `Map$`, and `Map$$`, where the number of `$` indicates the number of arguments the returned type-level function accepts:

 ```typescript
 type ConcatNames<Names extends string[]> = Pipe<